SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

-Starting today, the Special Interest Group for the standardization activities of SCS will be governed by both the ALASCA project and the SCS project team and coordintated by Dr. Matthias Büchse from Cloud & Heat technologies.
+Starting today, the Special Interest Group for the standardization activities of SCS will be governed by both the ALASCA project and the SCS project team and coordintated by Dr. Matthias Büchse from Cloud & Heat Technologies.
 Building on top of already existing standards, the goal is to achieve a broader adoption of SCS standards by more close collaboration with ALASCA and also cover the ALASCA technology stack with the cloud lifecycle management